 More information: On the American Widescreen Museum site see the article "Horizontal VistaVision Projector" and "The Development of VistaVision."

-On Wikipedia see "VistaVision" as well as "Technirama" a 35mm horizontal process like VistaVision but with an anamorphic lens and a list of film formats.
+On Wikipedia see "VistaVision" as well as "Technirama," a 35mm horizontal process like VistaVision but with an anamorphic lens.
+They also have a list of film formats.

 | Downtown theatres | Westside | Hollywood | Westwood and Brentwood | Santa Monica.
 Venice and Along the Coast North of Downtown + East L.A. | San Fernando Valley | Glendale | Pasadena | San Gabriel Valley, Pomona and Whittier | South, South Central and Southeast | Long Beach | [more] Los Angeles Movie Palaces |